 06 of 12

 Fans of superheroes tend to love action figures.
 These small items can be great and inexpensive toys to collect over time.
 Often dramatically posed, these figures are generally made of plastic, and consist of main characters from a movie, comic book, video game, or TV.
-See which kind of action figure inspires your child, and then get to playing:
+See which kind of action figure inspires your child:

 - Star Wars